shalaby-1/Android-Cheat-Sheet/README.md

 ### What is 'Context' on Android?
 current state of the application/object.
 It lets newly-created objects understand what has been going on
 ### Steps to run app
-1- sub class of `Activity` is automatically created in java folder
+1- Sub class of `Activity` class is automatically created in java folder
-2- `AppCompatActivity` is subclass of Android’s Activity class that provides compatibility support for older versions of Android
+2- `AppCompatActivity` is subclass of Android’s `Activity` class that provides compatibility support for older versions of Android